jswart/devEnv/README.md

 ## TODO List:
 - [ ] Move to using https for all get_urls if possible
-- [ ] Just run the script as root instead and forget become user? or use a block?
 - [ ] Add sublime packages (yeah that's going to be fun...)
 - [ ] Add default git configuration (like core.editor and user info, git config --global push.default simple)
 - [ ] Add meld
 - [ ] Add meld git configuration
 - [ ] Add GPG key checking where possible
-- [ ] Add some better way to find the latest version URLs of SW
 - [ ] Add custom bashrc command line colors and such